manish7924/DocScan-MLKit/README.md

 Email: manishchidar79@gmail.com

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/manish7924/DocScan-MLKit/blob/main/LICENSE) for more details.